America: Now What? and Other Questionsby Ethan Casey

 Casey proceeded to explore that open question in a series of essays and speeches written and delivered between 2013 and late 2016.
 With titles like “Who Serves America?”, “Who Is at War with Whom, and Why?” and – provocatively – “What It Means to Be White in America,” the essays constitute one writer’s rolling, episodic response to America’s unfolding crisis.
 The book’s centerpiece is an eight-part chain of short essays with the overall title “America: Now What?”, composed as events unfolded during the crucial period between February and April 2016.

-America: Now What? and Other Questions will be published as a printed book in 2017.
+America: Now What? and Other Questions will be published soon as a printed book.
 You can support its publication by pre-purchasing your copy now for $14.95 plus $3.95 shipping.
 Blue Ear Books will send you a complimentary copy of Home Free: An American Road Trip as a special thank-you gift for your support.

 Pre-purchase America: Now What? and Other Questions for $14.95 plus $3.95 shipping and receive a complimentary copy of Home Free: An American Road Trip: